 Our annual report provides us with the opportunity to present to you, an overview of our yearly achievements, a transparent summary of our income and expenditure, and how we have worked to try and make positive change in the lives of children and adults affected by Obsessive-Compulsive Disorder.

 You can read our latest annual report, including our financial statements for the year ending December 31st 2017 by clicking the image below.

 The Annual Report contains statements from our Chair, Catherine Mills and Chief Executive, Ashley Fulwood and their outlook for the year ahead.
 It also includes our income and expenditure, information on our governance, structure and management and our audited statement of financial activities.
 Our accounts are a requirement of the Charity Commission, and have to be independently audited each year, and we are delighted to report that our latest set of audited accounts for the year ending 2016 were once again credited by our independent accountant to be in good financial shape in terms of reporting and preparation.

-We are indebted to the support of Mr Owen Hamnett for independently reviewing and the preparation of our annual accounts up until 2012 and to Steve Collings of LWA Accountants for preparing our accounts since 2013 until 2017.
+We are indebted to the support of Eric O’Connor from Nicholson Tax & Accounts, Derbyshire for independently reviewing and the preparation of our annual accounts.
+Prior to that to Mr Owen Hamnett up until 2012 and to Steve Collings of LWA Accountants for preparing our accounts since 2013 until 2017.

 You can also read our annual accounts and reports from previous years below.